Women and children represent the fastest growing groups of homeless population in the United States of America.

 UNIQUE CHALLENGES FACED BY WOMEN EXPERIENCING HOMELESSNESS

 Homeless women face different challenges as compared to homeless men.
 Women are predominantly vulnerable to victimization, sexual assault, and physical violence.
-In one of the studies, it was found that 92 % of homeless women faced severe physical and sexual violence on the streets.
 As a result, many women are forced to trade themselves for a safe place to sleep.
-Women go through unbearable physical and emotional traumas during the homelessness phase.

 Here are the unique challenges faced by women:

 Women face sexual assault, physical and domestic violence as homeless.
-They are often forced to take up prostitution or they end up trading themselves to multiple men for a safe place to spend the night.
-Women have reported sexual assault in showers and public restrooms.
+They are often forced to take up prostitution or they end up trading themselves.
+For instance, women have reported sexual assault in showers and public restrooms.

 For homeless women, menstrual cycles are a monthly challenge to survival.
-Most of the shelters do not provide menstrual products such as pads or tampons to the homeless women.
-A box of pad can cost anywhere around $ 5 to $ 10 plus taxes needed for almost a week can be an expensive affair.
-Most of the women would rather use ripped pieces of clothes or toilet paper instead of sanitary napkins which leads to infection.
+Most of the shelters do not provide menstrual products such as pads or tampons A box of pad can cost anywhere around $ 5 to $ 10 plus taxes.

 Women and children fleeing domestic violence from an abusive partner often face disappointment as homeless.
 The streets make women even more vulnerable for abuse and violence from strangers.
 Homeless women are an easy prey as half of them would never report rape and sexual abuse owning to their own insecurities.